zenustech/zeno/README.md

 ## Download binary release

-Go to the [release page](https://github.com/zenustech/zeno/releases/), and click Assets -> download `zeno-linux-20xx.x.x.tar.gz`.
+Go to the [release page](https://github.com/zenustech/zeno/releases/), and click Assets -> download `zeno-windows-20xx.x.x.zip` (`zeno-linux-20xx.x.x.tar.gz` for Linux).
-Then, extract this archive, and simply run `./launcher` (`launcher.exe` for Windows), then the node editor window will shows up if everything is working well.
+Then, extract this archive, and simply run `launcher.exe` (`./launcher` for Linux), then the node editor window will shows up if everything is working well.

 ## How to play

 There are some example graphs in the `graphs/` folder, you may open them in the editor and have fun!
 Hint: To run an animation for 100 frames, change the `1` on the top-left of node editor to `100`, then click `Run`.
 Also MMB to drag in the node editor, LMB click on sockets to create connections.
 MMB drag in the viewport to orbit camera, Shift+MMB to pan camera.
-More details are available in [our official tutorial](https://zenustech.com/tutorial).
+More details are available in [our official tutorial](https://zenustech.com/tutorial) and [my video tutorials](https://space.bilibili.com/263032155).

 ## Bug report